fantauzzi/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Profiling of the code indicates that thresholding of the image takes most of the execution time.
+Source code profiling indicates that thresholding of the image takes most of the execution time.
 In the current implementation, it is done on the whole frame.
 A possible improvement is to threshold only those parts of the image that might fall into one of the sliding windows.

-While the algorithmic approach may seem quite general, its main weekness is the needed tuning of thresholding parameters, used to detect lane lines of different colors and orientation, in different light conditions and on different pavement color.
-The tuning allows the program to perform well on the adopted input, but may be brittle when confronted with input taken on different roads, light and atmospheric conditions.
+While the algorithmic approach may seem quite general, itrs main weekness is the needed tuning of thresholding parameters, used to detect lane lines of different colors and orientation, in different light conditions and on different pavement color.
+Tuning allows the program to perform well on the adopted input, but may be brittle when confronted with input taken on different roads, light and atmospheric conditions.

 A more robust approach may try to detect lane lines or segments of lane lines before interpolation, e.g. through a Hough transform.
 Interpolation would take as input the Hough transform output, possibly using splines instead of parabolas, or could be skipped altogether.